OpenSWPC/OpenSWPC.github.io/src/New_Feature.en.md

 (where $M = \mod(N,P)$)

 ### Python integration

 An example of processing OpenSWPC input/output in Python is included in [this manual](./3._Tools/0305_python.en.md).

 ### Updated documentation

-#### Try OpenSWPC on cloud!
+#### Try OpenSWPC on cloud

 See [this example](./1._SetUp/0100_trial.en.md).
 This is also would be a nice guide to compile the OpenSWPC in Ubuntu Linux.

 #### Better switching between EN/JP documentation

 - One can switch between Japanese and English documentation using the button to the left of the search box.

 - Untranslated documents (for example, this page) are displayed in English even in Japanese mode.

 ![](./fig/demo-en-jp-switch.gif)

 ### Others

 - Tune-up in some supercomputers
 - Updated version of Japanese community model [JIVSM](./1._SetUp/0104_dataset.md).

 ## Previous Revision Histories

 2021-08-27 (v5.2.0)

 :   Earth-flattening transformation, psmeca (a new source representation), seawater velocity structure w/ SOFAR channel, a new tool that converts 2D simulation output into pseudo-3D, supporting new Japanese supercomputers, and some minor bugfixes.

 2020-08-13 (v5.1.0)